tenacityteam/tenacity/BUILDING.md

 The following feature options are enabled by default if the required libraries are found.
-You may explicitly disable them if you prefer or your distribution has outdated libraries that do not build with Saucedacity.
+You may explicitly disable them if you prefer or your distribution has outdated libraries that do not build with Tenacity.

   * **MIDI** (ON|OFF): MIDI support.
 Requires PortMidi and PortSMF.
   * **ID3TAG** (ON|OFF): ID3 tag support for MP3 files.
 Requires libid3tag.